edgardomortiz/Captus/docs/content/assembly/align/options.md

 ___
 ### **`--redo_from`**
 You can repeat the analysis without undoing all the steps.
 These are the points from which you can restart the `align` command:
-- `alignment` = Delete all subdirectories with alignments and restart.
+- `alignment` = Delete subdirectories with alignments and restart.
-- `filtering` = Delete all subdirectories with paralog-filtered alignments and restart.
+- `filtering` = Delete subdirectories with paralog-filtered alignments and restart.
-- `removal` = Delete all subdirectories with alignments whose references have been removed and restart.
-- `trimming` = Delete all subdirectories with trimmed alignments and restart.
+- `trimming` = Delete subdirectories with trimmed alignments and restart.

 This argument is optional and has no default.
 ___